 Pasi Sherpa SPONSORED

-Age 22, wishes to study Civil Engineering at Dolakha Multi Sectorial Institute; 3-4 year program.
+Age 23, is studying Civil Engineering at Dolakha Multi Sectorial Institute; 3-4 year program.
 Aims to be the first female engineer from her village.

 Durga Devi Basnet SPONSORED

-Age 17, wishes to study to be a science teacher at Mahendra Ratna Campus; 4 year program
+Age 20, studying to be a science teacher at Mahendra Ratna Campus; 4 year program

 Age 20, is studying in a B.A.
 Humanities program and wishes to pursue radio journalism, NGO work in the Solukhumbu and work with the elderly.